1982 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm BOB 02

 Tropical Depression 2B developed from the monsoon trough in the central Bay of Bengal on May 30.
 It headed northeastward, becoming a tropical storm later that day and reaching a peak of 65 mph winds on the 31st.
 The storm turned to the northwest, where it weakened to a tropical depression.
 It restrengthened, and hit near Paradip, India on the 3rd as a 65 mph tropical storm.
-The storm brought heavy flooding amounting to 140 casualties and destroying over 500,000 homes.
+The storm brought heavy flooding amounting to 140 fatalities and destroying over 500,000 homes.
 Whole coast of Odisha suffered major damages.
 Districts of Puri, Cuttack and Balasore were the worst affected among them.